tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 The key word in that sentence, is **build**.

-You can't change the world if you cannot **actually build** the thing that will change the world.
-This means if you are a solo nontechnical founder, it is your responsibility to become *technical enough* to build/launch/iterate an MVP.
+You can't change the world if you **cannot actually build the thing that will change the world**.
+This means if you are a solo nontechnical founder, it is your responsibility to become *technical enough* to build/launch/iterate multiple MVPs.

-Here are some lessons I picked up:
+Here is what I would have told myself when I started:

 ## 1) Sign Up for the Odin Project.